 Marc Dion: Waiting for the Leader (Creators Syndicate)

-[The following Marc Dion column was originally released in August 2015.
-Because of the results of the election, we are releasing it again.
-Thank you.]
 The middle and working classes in America are falling behind.
 Well, the middle class is falling behind.
 The working class tore up the card in the union they once belonged to and left the world.
+And we're mad.
+We focus our rage on black people who receive welfare.
+In America, today, we talk about welfare recipients the way Hitler talked about Jews.

 DJ Useo replied: